 Be sure to use cold water and follow these guides.

-4. Soak your Jeans
+4. Soak your jeans in water

 One level below washing your jeans is to put them in the tub and let them soak for 30-45 minutes.
 The only difference in this option is that you will put less wear on the pants since there is no rubbing and rotating in the washing machine.